 Since 2005, The Yoga Haven has been Galveston Island's center for yoga practice.
 We recognize the different needs and experience levels of each student and offer relevant practice skills to enable personal growth.

 Guiding students with clear and articulate instructions, anatomical insights and skillful sequencing,

 Kathleen shares the benefits of her long-time practice with humor and grace.
-Her classes blend poetry and wisdom teachings with her understanding of the power of yoga asana to transform.
-She has taught yoga in Galveston since 1998.
-Kathleen opened The Yoga Haven in 2005.
-She is experienced in several styles of yoga and is trained to teach Yin Yoga and Prenatal Yoga.
-She holds teaching certifications from The Yoga Institute, Prajna Yoga and Insight Yoga.
-Kathleen continues to study with Tias & Surya Little of Prajna Yoga and Sarah Powers of Insight Yoga.
-She practices and teaches mindfulness based meditation in the Vipassana tradition.
+Her classes blend poetry and wisdom teachings with her understanding of the power of yoga to transform.
+She has taught yoga in Galveston since 1998, opening The Yoga Haven in 2005.
+Kathleen has studied several schools of yoga and movement arts.

 In 2009, Wendy was introduced to Yoga as a way of alleviating stress and shoulder pain that physical therapy could not address.
 For Wendy, the transformative effects of yoga have been both physical and profound.
 After retiring as a Laboratory Manager in a busy oncology clinic, Wendy decided to pursue her passion for yoga by completing a 200Hr Yoga Teacher Training course.
 She became Nationally Certified through the Yoga Institute in January 2018.